movestore/movestore.github.io/copilot-shiny-sdk.md

 }
 ```

 !> It is important that all parameters are also transferred to the `shinyModuleUserInterface` function.
-Here, e.g. the UI can already be initialized with these parameters.
+Here, the UI can be initialized with these parameters.

 ```
 shinyModuleUserInterface <- function(id, label, username, password) {